Dara-O/triple-ported-memory/README.md

 ![Final GDS rendered in Klayout with some layers hidden](diagrams/physical_design/final_gds_klayout.png "Final GDS rendered in Klayout with some layers hidden")
 <p style="text-align: center;">Final GDS rendered in Klayout</p>

+### OpenLane Learnings
+After spending many hours fighting with the OpenLane RTL-to-GDS flow, I thought it best to share my findings and workarounds.